 This bill amends the Code of West Virginia to remove liability for mental health professionals who provide services in mental hygiene cases that may lead to involuntary hospitalization.
-Specifically, it introduces a provision stating that any mental health service provider authorized to perform examinations under the relevant section shall be free from liability, regardless of the examination results, unless there is clear evidence of negligence or deviation from the applicable standard of care.
-This change aims to encourage mental health professionals to conduct necessary evaluations without the fear of legal repercussions.
+Specifically, it introduces a provision stating that any mental health service provider authorized to perform examinations under the relevant section shall be free from liability, regardless of the examination results, unless there is clear evidence of negligence or deviation from the applicable standard of care, legal causation, and a compensable injury confirmed by a court.
+This change aims to encourage mental health professionals to participate in the evaluation process without the fear of legal repercussions.

 Statutes affected: